-Fairy Tales: Each episode is at least partially based off of one.
+Fairy Tales: Each episode is at least partially based off of one (if not a Whole Plot Reference).
 Those that aren't are based off general folklore or creepy stories and factoids from around the world.

 "Lonelyhearts" is based off satyrs, with the Grimm tie-in coming from the tale of "Bluebeard" (or more specifically "Fitcher's Bird", because of the monsters' abilities to induce lust in a victim through touch, and other habitsand his many wives (based on both the teaser quote and the name of the monster of the week).

 "Happily Ever Aftermath" is based on "Cinderella" but inverted, with the stepmother and stepsisters being terrorized by the entitled, sociopathic Cinderella expy or on other fairy tales where there is just one evil stepsister, despite there being numerous good siblings, like, possibly The Three Princes and their Beasts.